antifuchs/tmux_min_attacher/README.md

 ## Disclaimer

-I've tested this with a 0.8pre release of Rust.
-Its interfaces are not yet super stable (they recently redid iteration!
-Exciting!).
-This even uses FFI, so things are likely to break in surprising / amusing ways.
-I hope they don't, though!
+I've tested this with the 1.8 release of Rust.
+It uses [nix](https://github.com/nix-rust/nix) to get access to stable&safe-ish unix interfaces for `exec` and such, so should be pretty stable - I've been using this code for a few months now.
 Let me know in the [Issues](https://github.com/antifuchs/tmux_min_attacher/issues) if anything breaks for you.
-Or, wow, even better, submit a pull request! (:
+Or, wow, even better, submit a pull request!
+(: